EduardoCardosoAgostinetti/Oprime/README.md

 ---

-## 🛡️ Autenticação
+## 🛡️ Authentication

-Todas as rotas protegidas utilizam middleware JWT.
-O token é armazenado no app Flutter usando `SharedPreferences` e enviado via `Authorization` nos headers.
+All protected routes use JWT middleware.
+The token is stored in the Flutter app using `SharedPreferences` and sent via the `Authorization` header.

 ---

-## 📄 Licença
+## 📄 Author

-Este projeto é privado/MVP.
+**Eduardo Cardoso Agostinetti**
+Developed for academic and learning purposes.